-PREREQUISITE: Intro to Computer Science or instructor permission.
-OPEN TO: 9-11
+PREREQUISITE: AP Computer Principles or instructor permission.

 COMPUTER SCIENCE AP (Using Java).
-Full Year
+Full Year (offered in even years)

 - 1. Design and implement computer-based solutions to problems in a variety of application areas. - 2.
 Develop, select, and apply appropriate algorithms and data structures to solve problems. - 3.
 Analyze and compare programs, algorithms, and data structures. - 4.
 Apply object-oriented programming principles in the Java programming language. - 5.
 Read and analyze large programs consisting of several classes and interacting objects.
 Students should be able to read and understand a description of the design and development process leading to such a program. - 6.
 Identify the major hardware and software components of a computer system and their roles and interactions. - 7.
 Recognize the ethical and social implications of computer use.